Over

 Urine Test: A simple urine sample is checked for conditions like diabetes.

-Fitness Test (for HSE Medicals): Professional divers must pass a fitness test, typically the Chester Step Test.
+Fitness Test: Professional divers must pass a fitness test, typically the Chester Step Test.

 Upon successful completion, the doctor will sign your paperwork, providing your official Diving Medical Certificate.